Human Rights Commission

 What is Covered?

-- Employment (hiring, promotion, discipline, working conditions, salary, etc.)
+- Employment (hiring, promotion, discipline, working conditions, and salary)

-- Public Accommodations (access to goods, services, business and public spaces)
+- Public Accommodation (access to goods, services, business, and public spaces)

 Process Overview